-Motivation is an important aspect of human behaviour that drives individuals towards their goals and aspirations.
+Motivation is an essential aspect of human behaviour that drives individuals towards their goals and aspirations.
 Psychologists have studied the concept of motivation for decades.
 One of the most influential theories on this topic is Maslow’s hierarchy of needs.

 Physiological needs